ArchipelagoMW/Archipelago/docs/network protocol.md

 ### CreateHints

 Sent to the server to create hints for a specified list of locations.
+Hints that already exist will be silently skipped and their status will not be updated.

 When creating hints for another slot's locations, the packet will fail if any of those locations don't contain items for the requesting slot.
 When creating hints for your own slot's locations, non-existing locations will silently be skipped.

 #### Arguments
 | Name | Type | Notes |